yandex-course-amsterdam/goty/README.md

 To start your local project please first install dependencies

-Please note that for local development you should use `config-local.env` file to set environment variables.
-This file is not commited to repo for security reason so make sure you create your local copy from `config-cample.env` scaffold
+Please note that for local development you should use `config-local.env` file to set environment variables and have mongo and postgres databases running locally.
+This file is not commited to repo for security reason so make sure you create your local copy from `config-sample.env` scaffold

 ```javascript
 npm install